davidmfinol/davidmfinol.github.io/gameci-1_intro.md

 ## The Jobs

-For each job below, I have put a quick description and a link to additional details.
+For each job below, there is a quick description and a link to additional details.
 You may read these descriptions and then pick and choose to read only that which is relevant to you.

 ### Test Code Quality
-I consider this job to be the most important one, as it is responsible for running my [tests](https://docs.unity3d.com/Manual/testing-editortestsrunner.html).
+This job is the most important one, as it is responsible for running the [unit tests](https://docs.unity3d.com/Manual/testing-editortestsrunner.html).
-I have also set up [SonarQube](https://www.sonarqube.org/) quality checks and do some release management.
+It also has [SonarQube](https://www.sonarqube.org/) quality checks and does some release management.
 See [GameCI 2: Testing](gameci-2_testing.html).

 ### Build with Linux